 I don’t meet those requirements now.
 What can I do to be eligible for financial aid again?

 Students in your situation are placed on financial aid probation for up to four terms (defined as summer, fall, and spring) while they are working to meet the standards above.

-During that period of financial aid probation, you will follow an academic plan created in consultation with an academic adviser.
+During that period of financial aid probation, you will follow an academic plan created in consultation with an academic advisor.

 What are my responsibilities while on financial aid probation?

 Your responsibilities start now, and are as follows:

 - Meet with an academic advisor to set up an academic plan that you will follow while on financial aid probation.
 The academic plan will be discussed in more detail below.

 - Once that academic plan is in place, you must submit it to the Office of Financial Aid, along with the “Appeal for Financial Aid Probation” form, which you can get from the Office of Financial Aid website.
 The academic plan must be submitted by July 30 for SAS students.